Note: to volunteer at the Grand Marais turn-around checkpoint for the UP200, please contact the Grand Marais coordinator

 Assist with incoming road crossings, bag checks, timing and other tasks associated with getting teams from the finish line to their dog trucks.

-You will safely assist the Musher and their dog team in road crossings.
+Safely assist the Musher and their dog team in road crossings.
 Note: Crossings with long hours are broken into shifts.
 Friday 5:30 PM until all teams go through.
 Depending upon which race and the specific crossing, the last team may cross at midnight (12 AM) or later.
-Saturday morning until early afternoon (Chatham to Marquette for Midnight Run and Gwinn for Jack Pine 30), and Sunday early morning until 9:00 PM or notified that last team has crossed.» Road Crossing Guide
+Saturday morning until early afternoon (Chatham to Marquette for Midnight Run and Gwinn for Jack Pine 30), and Sunday early morning until 9:00 PM or notified that last team has crossed.
+Road Crossing Guide